Sensor Fusion in Autonomous Systems

 Articles on Autonomous Systems Explained are written under the editorial pen name A. Calder.

-A. Calder focuses on system architecture, perception systems, autonomy models, and real-world deployment of autonomous technologies.
+A. Calder focuses on system architecture, perception systems, sensor fusion, autonomy models, safety design, validation, and real-world deployment of autonomous technologies.